The Sounds of Christmas

 Oh, well.
 They love me, anyway.

-I admit, mostly, it's just for my family, while I kick the tires and otherwise make sure everything is set to go for the coming season.
-But I've found there are a lot of other people that love Halloween, too, so I've expanded the playlist and hope you have a good time with the Sounds of Halloween.
+I admit, mostly, this was just for my family, while I kick the tires and otherwise make sure everything is set to go for the coming season, including loading lots of new music.

 With all that said, what exactly is Halloween music?